-Our our routine sometimes we do the comparisons among the things which are not so comparable.
+Our routine sometimes we do the comparisons among the things which are not so comparable.
 For example, when we are comparing the circumference or are of the Moon’s surface with that of the Earth; we compare with various sized balls.
-Now both these things has vast difference in size, but we need to use them for comparison.
+Now both these things have a vast difference in size, but we need to use them for comparison.

 Definitely a worth reading article.

 A team of 10 fellows left for once such trip.
-Eventually, one of the team member caught with ill health and had to return in between.
+Eventually, one of the team members caught with ill health and had to return in between.
 Was he unfortunate, or rather fortunate?
-Well, its up to you to decide.
+Well, it is up to you to decide.
 None of his nine fellow team members return from the trip alive!
-And, the reason of their deaths is still unknown!
+And, the reason for their deaths is still unknown!

 A detailed article in this issue talks about some species and their abilities or attributes to hid in the background in quite interesting manner.

 Here is a public video in the same regards:

 In addition, there are some small articles along with Q/A and FactFinder segments makes this issue rich with content.